 - If you also hold an online Forcepoint account, we add any purchase information we collect, including details of the purchase and your business address, to your online account information.

 Personal Information that we collect when you apply online for employment: You may submit personal information through use of our website to be considered for employment at Forcepoint.
 Such information includes your name, your address, your phone number, your email address, job preferences, experience, desired salary, relocation preferences, work authorization, security clearance, education, job skills and other information contained on your resume or curriculum vitae (CV).
 Forcepoint uses such information solely for consideration of your candidacy for employment, to communicate with you and to generate related correspondence, including offer letters and employment agreements.
 Such information may also be used, subject to applicable local laws, to conduct necessary background checks for compliance and other employment related purposes.
+Finally, Forcepoint only retains such information for as long as is necessary to address your employment application and any questions that may arise regarding your application’s processing.
 Your submission of personal information or a resume through our website constitutes your consent to the collection, storage and use of that information, including in the United States, as described above.

 Personal Information received from the use of certain Forcepoint products.
 Some Forcepoint products enable customers to monitor their networks to protect against cyber threats.
 Consequently, we may receive personal information of end users of such monitored networks (“End User Personal Information”).
 The type of End User Personal Information we may receive from the use of such monitored networks includes:

-- Forcepoint Subscriber ID information: Customer ID (i.e. the ID used to identify which customer send files to ThreatScope), User ID or Visitor ID (the ID used to identify client IP visiting the file), network user name, first name, last name, company name, country, and email address.
+- Forcepoint Subscriber ID information: Customer ID (i.e., the ID used to identify which customer is sending or receiving files), User ID or Visitor ID (the ID used to identify client IP visiting the file), network user name, first name, last name, company name, country, and email address.

 - Communication information: email metadata, including email addresses of sender and recipient, sender email in SMTP transaction and email subject.